NuvexAI/Nuvex/README.md

 ## Pre-built Tool Set

-DeepCore provides a series of pre-built tools that can be immediately integrated with your agents:
+Nuvex AI provides a series of pre-built tools that can be immediately integrated with your agents:

 ### Blockchain Tools